openactive/facility-types/README.md

 ## Example use

-The example below illustrates an `"beta:facilityType"` property for an `FacilityUse` that describes a 3G Artificial Grass pitch.
+The example below illustrates an `"facilityType"` property for an `FacilityUse` that describes a 3G Artificial Grass pitch.

 ```json
 "facilityType": [